What are Electronic Signatures?

 Simple Electronic Signatures (SES)

-In its simplest form, a Simple Electronic Signature (SES) is any electronic data (such as clicking "I Agree" or entering a PIN) attached to or associated with a document.
-While it provides basic authentication, it lacks advanced security features.
+At its most basic, a Simple Electronic Signature (SES) is any form of electronic data (such as clicking an "I agree" button or using a PIN) that is attached to or logically associated with a document.
+While it provides a fundamental level of authentication, it falls short of offering robust security features.

 Advanced Electronic Signatures (AdES)

-A step up from SES, Advanced Electronic Signatures (AdES) uniquely identify and link the signatory to the signed document.
-They offer enhanced security by providing cryptographic proof of the signed data, ensuring that any subsequent changes to the data are detectable.
+A step above SES, Advanced Electronic Signatures (AdES) uniquely identify and link the signatory with the signed document.
+It offers additional security by providing cryptographic evidence of the signed data.
+This type of signature ensures that any subsequent change to the data is detectable.

 Qualified Electronic Signatures (QES)